GalvanizeOpenSource/Learn-To-Code-JQuery-DOM/README.md

 ```javascript
      window.alert("The document is ready!");
 ```
-This should create a pop-up window saying "The document is ready!"!
+This should create a pop-up window saying "The document is ready!"
 (You'll need to allow pop-ups in your browser.)

 Add the code to look like the following, then save and refresh your browser.
 ```javascript